 Child support is an integral part of any divorce or legal separation that involves a child or children.
 Most often the non-custodial parent pays the custodial parent a specific sum of money every month for the child’s education, food, clothing, medical care, and shelter.
-Arizona family courts determine child support based from a specific formula.
-This formula takes numerous factors into account, including each parent’s income, the amount of time the child spends with each parent, and the specific needs of the child.
+Arizona family courts determine child support based on a specific formula.
+This formula takes numerous factors into account including each parent’s income, the amount of time the child spends with each parent, and the specific needs of the child.
 Although the child support guidelines are precise in calculating the child support cost, there are definite factors which will influence the actual amount of support that is to be paid each month.

 Are children involved in your divorce?